SSNGOF/SouthSudanTimeline/README.md

 # About

-A prrof of concept mini-site utilizing timeline.js
+A proof of concept mini-site utilizing timeline.js